john-reyes-eroad/kata-mongodb/README.md

 See `API_ENDPOINTS.md` for all endpoints by domain.
 For gateway authorization flow details, see `KONG_AWS_LAMBDA_AUTHORIZER.md`.
+For manual-runner usage, see `manual-runner/README.md`.

+Kong-proxied API calls require an `Authorization` header.
+For the current local authorizer implementation, any value starting with `Bearer ` is accepted.

 Every domain also provides `GET /api/<domain>/count?keyword=<keyword>`.
 It returns only `{"count": <number>}`.
 Omit `keyword`, or provide an empty or whitespace-only value, to count all